Funding for Coaches, Volunteers and Officials

 We know that a big part of helping coaches, volunteers and officials to feel engaged and motivated is to provide access to effective funding.
 Providing financial support and also allowing coaches to develop their skills keeps them moving forward and has a positive impact on beating inactivity.

 We can signpost you to lots of different sources of funding.
 With funding support from Hampshire County Council, we also provide our own bursaries for Hampshire’s boroughs and districts.
 This includes supporting female coaches through our involvement in Project 500.

 Energise Me Coaching Bursaries

 Our main support comes through our bursaries that are specific to Hampshire’s boroughs and districts.
 The unitary authorities of Portsmouth, Southampton and the Isle of Wight may have their own arrangements.
 Our bursaries aim to help increase the number of qualified coaches, officials and volunteers across the region.
-Our aim is to help support people of all ages into sport.
-The scheme covers a range of sports that need to have recognition by Sport England.
+We are passionate about developing a workforce that will have the skill set to support inactive people in to sport and physical activity.
+The scheme supports qualifications from Sport England recognised sports.
 Check out the full list here.

 Project 500 bursaries